 “Valentine’s Day plans?
 Uh, I’ll be spending this year with my cat,” said University of Michigan junior Jessi Lang.
 Look, we never said your BFF had to be human.
 And, yes, this may really be more of a gift for you, but trust us, your whiskered pal will appreciate the sentiment.
 Plus, a cozy white tee to snuggle up against and cover in hair?
 Literally the best gift you could give your cat.

 21. A trip to a place they’ve always wanted to go

 A fun experience, a new place and a gift you both get to share?
 Yes, please.
 Traveling to a new country, city or even a local spot shows that you’ve been listening every time they tell you about that place they’ve always been dying to go.
 And the best part?
 You’ll be able to share those memories for a long time to come (aww).

 “I’ve received both socks and a pillow with my dog on them,” College of William & Mary sophomore Samantha Bacerio said.
 “It’s funny and I actually use them.
 Plus, every day I get to see my dog.”
-For those friends that love their furry friends, get them something second best to (wo)man’s best friend.
+For those friends that love their furry friends, get them something second best to (wo)man’s best friend (and help her dog “treat yo-self” too).
 Try using Redbubble for a personal approach.

 College students love their caffeine.
 Why not fuel that obsession by saving your friend a trip to the store or the library coffee shop?
 Not only can they use them for all their late night study sessions, but every time they brew they’ll be thinking of you.